 Kubernetes Patterns 2nd Edition Reading Group Report

-In this article, we will introduce the Kubernetes-related book reading group that was held within our company from November 2024 to February 2025.
+In this article, we will introduce a Kubernetes-related book reading group that was held within our company from November 2024 to February 2025.

 background

-I received this book from translator Hayato Matsuura last September for a review.
-However, I was so busy with work at the time that I didn't have enough time to read it, and I was unable to submit my review.
+I received this book from translator Hayato Matsuura last September as a book review.
+However, I was busy with work at the time and didn't have enough time to read it properly, so I was unable to submit my review.

-Around that time, several people on our team had bought the book, and we decided to hold a reading group to read it together and discuss it.
+Around that time, several members of our team had purchased the book, and we decided to hold a book club to read it together and discuss it.

-As an apology for not being able to write a book review, I have decided to publish an article summarizing the practical book club activities that took place within my company as my own output.
+As an apology for not being able to write a book review, I have decided to publish an article summarizing the practical book club activities held within the company as my own output.

 Event style

-In a typical reading circle, the person in charge makes a presentation, and the other members often do not read the text very closely, which makes it difficult to deepen the discussion.
-Therefore, in this reading circle, we adopted a style in which everyone read the relevant passage at the same time and wrote down any points that interested them or questions they had in advance.
+In a typical reading circle, the person in charge makes the presentation, and the other members often don't read it very closely, making it difficult to deepen the discussion.
+Therefore, in this reading circle, everyone read the relevant passage at the same time, and each person adopted a style in which they took notes in advance about any points that concerned them or questions they had.

-In the 30-minute to 60-minute format, each member made a presentation based on their own notes, and freely added comments and supplementary notes.
-Some sections became very controversial, so we divided them into smaller sections as necessary.
+The sessions were timed to last between 30 minutes and an hour, with each member making a presentation based on their own notes, and freely adding comments and supplements.
+Some sections became more controversial, so we divided them into smaller sections as necessary.

 Rotary reading group report

-From here on, based on the contents of the book, I will introduce an overview of each part and key points of discussion.
+From here on, based on the contents of the book, I will introduce an overview of each section and key points of discussion.

 Part 1